 The cornerstone of your platform comes from what interests and engages your audience.
 If you’re just starting out, you can start with what interests and engages you, then observe and adapt from there.

-If your site is brand-new, start with about 10 posts that really convey your fundamental beliefs and values about your topic.
-Think about what you would want every single reader of your site to know.
+If your site is brand-new, for this content marketing checklist step start with about 10 posts that really convey your fundamental beliefs and values about your topic.
+For this step in the content marketing checklist, think about what you would want every single reader of your site to know.

 If you’ve been writing for a while but your site lacks focus, look through your most popular material and pull your best stuff into a series of well-focused content landing pages.